nephio-project/docs/content/en/docs/guides/install-guides/webui-auth-okta.md

 weight: 7
 ---

-If you are not exposing the webui on a load balancer IP address, but are instead using `kubectl port-forward`, you should use `localhost` and `7007` for the `HOSTNAME` and `PORT`; otherwise, use the DNS name and port as it will be seen by your browser.
+If you are not exposing the WebUI on a load balancer IP address, but are instead using `kubectl port-forward`, you should use `localhost` and `7007` for the `HOSTNAME` and `PORT`; otherwise, use the DNS name and port as it will be seen by your browser.